josh-collinsworth/joco-sveltekit/src/routes/blog/posts/never-use-px-for-font-size.md

 `px`, however, is not; it's just a static value that isn't based on or affected by anything else.

 `2rem` is double the browser's font size; `0.5rem` is half of it, and so on.
-So when or if the user changes their preferred font size, if you're using `em` and `rem`, all the text on your website will change accordingly, like it should.
+So when or if the user changes their preferred font size, if you're using `em` and `rem`, all the text on your website will change accordingly, like it should. `2rem` is still double that font size; `0.5rem` is still half of it.

 By contrast, `px` values are **static**. `20px` is just `20px`, regardless of the container's, browser's, or user's font size.
 No matter how large or small the user's font preference may be, when you set a value in static pixels, it clobbers that choice and overrides it with the exact value you specified.